vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     b) The subject areas that the program is intended to address
+     The subject areas that the program is intended to address
    </details>

 2. How do Java objects model objects from problem domains?